 The English standard is to not do anything or to avoid unwarranted governmental interference in families, #PreventUGI, The Children Act of 1989 says “A judge shall not make an order unless it considers that doing so would be better for the child than making no order at all.”

 In Australia, the federal government recently launched a second inquiry into its family law system, after the first inquiry recommended sweeping changes or even scrapping the whole system in order to #ResolveConflictQuickly.
 We think they should kick out the Association of Family and Conciliation Courts out of Australia first.
 The AFCC members are the masterminds behind increasing conflict in family law cases in order to extract as much money from parents as possible, #NoAFCC.

 What our federal government, made up of state representatives, can’t yet see is that our state run family and juvenile dependency court systems are the worst in the world, even though arguably, they are the most important judicial systems in our nation.
-Even India has a growing number of advocates trying to prevent our US dependency courts from perverting their country, see here, Attorney Suranya Aiyar’s laureate acceptance speech focused on asking India to refuse to adopt American methods in order to #PreventUGI.
+Even India has a growing number of advocates trying to prevent our US dependency courts from perverting their country, see here.
+Attorney Suranya Aiyar’s laureate acceptance speech correctly focused on asking India to refuse to adopt our methods used in our juvenile dependency courts in order to #PreventUGI.